 The Pacific Coast Highway (aka the PCH) is California’s Highway 1.
 This road hugs the California coastline as it winds past rocky overhangs and coastal farming towns.
 Many locals and travelers alike consider the stretch of the PCH that runs from San Francisco to Monterey to be the most scenic drive in California — if not in all of America!

 On our San Francisco bus tours to Muir Woods, we spend some time on this iconic highway as we drive across the Golden Gate Bridge to have lunch in Sausalito.

 In fact, the highway runs right through San Francisco, connecting the southern reaches of the bay with the Golden Gate Bridge.
 Further south along the road near Monterey is the Bixby Creek Bridge.
 This iconic concrete structure is one of the most photographed bridges in California.
 It’s the perfect spot to stop for some photos along your drive!

-Ready to see the Pacific Highway up close?
+Once you get back from Monterey, be sure to see the Bay Area’s stretch of the Pacific Highway as well!
 Check out our famous tour of San Francisco, Sausalito, and Muir Woods.

 For anyone considering a day trip to Monterey from San Francisco, you’ll likely be driving down this scenic highway for at least part of your journey.

 Without a doubt, there are faster ways to Monterey.
 Cutting through Silicon Valley, California’s hub of technological innovation, can get you from San Francisco to Monterey just as easily as the PCH.
 But you’d be missing out on the views of the Pacific!

 Why go on a day trip to Monterey?

 Even though Monterey is less than half the size of San Francisco there is just as much to see and do.
 If you come from mid-December to mid-April, you can do whale watching.
 The Monterey Bay Aquarium, built right into the bay, is always a fun choice as well.